matinfazli/Master-Gynius/README.md

 ## So you want to run this app ?

 Cooooll!
-Clone or download the app, open sample.env, replace it with a API Key from Riot and  then run
+Clone or download the app, open sample.env, replace it with a API Key from Riot and save it as **.env**, then run:

     npm install
     grunt server